 SCHOLARSHIPS & ENDOWMENT GRANTS

-- The Puppeteers of America offers two scholarships that cover registration at National Puppetry Festivals to assist those members who might otherwise not be able to attend.
+- The Puppeteers of America offers three scholarships that cover registration at National Puppetry Festivals to assist those members who might otherwise not be able to attend.

 - The Emma Louise Warfield Memorial Fund provides assistance to adult members.

 - The Mike & Frances Oznowicz Youth Scholarship was created to help our younger members to attend a festival.